mviereck/x11docker/README.md

 #Explanations
 x11docker creates a new X server on a new X socket on a new display.
-Instead of using display :0 (standard), docker images will run on display :1 or display :2 ...
+Instead of using display :0 (standard), docker images will run on display :1 or display :2 ... (with exception from option --hostdisplay)

 To switch to between displays, press [STRG][ALT][F7] ...
 [STRG][ALT][F12].
 Essentially it is the same as switching between virtual consoles (tty1 to tty6) with [STRG][ALT][F1]...[F6].